Pweidemueller/fullRankMatrix/README.md

 **`caret::findLinearCombos()`**:
 <https://rdrr.io/cran/caret/man/findLinearCombos.html>

-This function is used by `fullRankMatrix` as it identifies which columns are linearly dependent and suggests which columns to remove.
+This function identifies which columns are linearly dependent and suggests which columns to remove.

 ``` r
 caret::findLinearCombos(mat)